qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/simulator.rst

 Setting up the test environment
 -------------------------------

-The following sections describe the steps necessary to set up Simulator tests for an application based on qooxdoo's GUI or inline skeleton.
+The following sections describe the steps necessary to set up Simulator tests for an application based on qooxdoo's GUI or Inline skeleton.

 Required Libraries
 ==================